-- 1. It is not a corporation that has been convicted of a felony criminal violation under any Federal law within the preceding 24 months; and - 2.
-It is not a corporation that has any unpaid Federal tax liability that has been assessed, for which all judicial and administrative remedies have been exhausted or have lapsed, and that is not being paid in a timely manner pursuant to an agreement with the authority responsible for collecting the tax liability.
+- It is not a corporation that has been convicted of a felony criminal violation under any_Federal law within the preceding 24 months, - It is not a corporation that has any unpaid Federal tax liability that has been assessed, for which all judicial and administrative remedies have been exhausted or have lapsed, and that is not being paid in a timely manner pursuant to an agreement with the authority responsible for collecting the tax liability.

-For purposes of these representations the following definition applies:
+For purposes of these representations the following definitions apply:

-A Corporation includes any entity that has filed articles of incorporation in any of the 50 states, the District of Columbia, or the various territories of the United States [but not foreign corporations].
+• A Corporation includes any entity that has filed articles of incorporation in any of the 50 states, the District of Columbia, or the various territories of the United States [but not foreign corporations].
 It includes both for-profit and non-profit organizations.